 Temperature

-Summertime water temperatures in the mainstem Columbia River have been rising for decades, and will continue to rise as climate change continues.
+Summertime water temperatures in the mainstem Columbia River have been rising for decades, and will continue to rise as the world continues to exceed global temperature records.
 As shown by the US Forest Service's NorWeST Stream Temperature Model, rivers and streams throughout the Northwest are similarly threatened.

 -